 Processing and cooking destroy enzymes in food.
 (Man is the only animal that cooks his food.)
-In fact, any sustained heat of approximately 118-129 degrees F destroys virtually all enzymes.
-This means that, for most of us, the food entering our stomachs is severely enzyme deficient.
-Actually, there are enzymes present from our saliva.
-The amount, however, is minuscule since we only chew our food about 25% as much as is required.
+In fact, any sustained heat of approximately 118-129 degrees F (48-54 C) destroys virtually all enzymes.
+This means that, for most of us, since we eat an abundance of cooked and processed foods (can you say, bread, pasta, cooked vegetables, meat, fish, fast food, etc.), the food entering our stomachs is severely enzyme deficient.
+Actually, as we mentioned earlier, there are enzymes present from our saliva.
+However, the amount is minuscule since we only chew our food about 25% as much as is required.
 The result is that most of our meals enter our stomachs woefully devoid of enzymes.
 (It’s worth noting that the body tries desperately to compensate.
-Amylase levels in the saliva of people eating the typical western cooked/processed diet are as much as 40 times higher than that found in people eating a more natural diet.
-(The enzyme amylase is used by the body for digesting carbohydrates.)
+Amylase levels in the saliva of people who eat the typical western cooked/processed diet are as much as 40 times higher than that found in people eating a more natural diet.
+(Again, the enzyme amylase is used by the body for digesting carbohydrates.)

 Since there are no enzymes in the food, it sits in the stomach for an hour, like a heavy lump, with very little pre-digestion taking place.
-At that point, stomach acid is introduced at high levels to compensate for the lack of pre-digestion (a major factor in the onset of acid reflux disease).
-But high levels of stomach acid cannot compensate for the lack of pre-digestion.
-So even after the stomach acid has done its work, the typical cooked/processed meal enters the small intestine largely undigested.
+At that point, stomach acid is introduced at extra high levels to compensate for the lack of pre-digestion (a major factor in the onset of acid reflux disease).
+But high levels of stomach acid cannot fully compensate for the lack of pre-digestion.
+So even after the stomach acid and pepsin have done their work, the typical cooked/processed meal enters the small intestine largely undigested.

 Stress on the Body

-At this point, the pancreas and the other organs of the endocrine system are put under tremendous stress since they have to draw reserves from the entire body in order to produce massive amounts of the proper enzymes.
+At this point, the pancreas and the other organs of the endocrine system are put under tremendous stress since they have to draw reserves from the entire body in order to produce massive amounts of the proper digestive enzymes.
 The less digestion that takes place before food reaches the small intestine, the greater the stress placed on the endocrine systems.
-Recent studies have shown that virtually 100% of people on the typical “western” diet have an enlarged pancreas by the time they are 40.
-Is it any wonder that the incidence of diabetes is exploding in the developed world?
+As Dr. Edward Howell explains in his book, Enzyme Nutrition: